xrdocs/telemetry/_tutorials/2016-10-11-streaming-if-mib-data-with-model-driven-telemetry-mdt.md

 With that, you should be streaming all your favorite IF-MIB data at a fraction of the cost of doing an SNMP poll.

-### OID to YANG Table
+### <a>name = "OID to YANG Table"</a>

-Below is a list of the most commonly requested IF-MIB OIDs, their corresponding YANG models, containers, leafs and any usage notes.
+Below is a table of the most commonly requested IF-MIB OIDs, their corresponding YANG models, containers, leafs and any usage notes.

 | OID     | Yang-Path                                                      | YANG Leaf  | Notes |